associatedpress/harvester/README.md

 ```
 yarn devfrontend
 ```
-will start the webpack devlopment server, and running
+will start the webpack development server, and running
 ```
 yarn devbackend
 ```